 When my friends and I walk inside the dimly lit tent, I wonder out loud, “Why’s it so dark in here?”

 “We like it dark,” says an employee who seems to materialize out of the shadows.

-Another employee introduces himself as Marvin and then tells us he’s training his new coworker and that we should ask him as many questions as possible to trip him up.
+Another employee introduces himself (we’ll call him “M”) and then tells us he’s training his new coworker and that we should ask him as many questions as possible to trip him up.
 Challenge accepted.